dustinpfister/blog_posts/_posts/js-arrow-functions.md

 ## 5 - Conclusion

 So arrow functions are a nice addition but they are not always a drop in replacement for all functions that might exist in some legacy code.
 However when it comes to writing new code in a very functional way then just using arrow functions alone might work out okay.

 Still it might be a good idea to at least be aware of the older function declaration and expression options and why it is that the use of them is not necessarily out dated.
+If you want to just choose one type of function all the time, then arrow functions might lead to problems when it comes to taking an approach where one needs to do things with Function prototype methods, and the arguments object, so maybe function expressions are a decent first choice still if you are not always sure which to use.